Shiny scalps

 It is important to note that while these skin conditions can contribute to the formation of scaly patches, a shiny scalp can have other causes as well.
 It does not necessarily mean that these skin conditions are responsible for the shiny scalp.

-Scarring alopecia, also known as cicatricial alopecia, is a type of permanent hair loss.
+Scarring alopecia, also known as cicatricial alopecia, is a scalp condition where the hair follicles are destroyed, causing scarring and permanent hair loss.
 In this condition, the hair follicle becomes inflamed and eventually destroyed.
 Scarring alopecia can result in a smooth and shiny appearance of the scalp where hair used to be.

 Overwashing your hair may also cause your scalp to become shiny.
 Overwashing can strip the skin of its natural oils, leading the sebaceous glands to produce even more oil to compensate.
-The same effect can occur when using hair products that dry out your scalp.
+The same effect can occur when using hair products like improper toner application that dry out your scalp and damage hair.

 The Difference Between Male and Female Balding